We are Makers and Creators: Lecturer Roter Su

 Where and how do you find your inspiration?

 I have a wide range of interests in film, photography, music and art.
 I like observing people and interacting with them, I get a lot of ideas to create interesting characters for stories.
-Traveling is also the time when I get a lot of inspiration to understand and appreciate different cultures, languages, cityscapes and landscapes.
+Travelling is also the time when I get a lot of inspiration to understand and appreciate different cultures, languages, cityscapes and landscapes.

 What do you like working on the most?